adilmezghouti/blockchain-developer-bootcamp-final-project/avoiding_common_attacks.md

 #Solidity Pitfalls and Attacks
-- Using Specific Compiler Pragma
+- Using Specific Compiler Pragma: Used ^0.8.10 to make sure the is stable and benefit from any new patches
-- Proper Use of Require, Assert and Revert
 - Use Modifiers Only for Validation
+- Proper use of .call and .delegateCall

+Not used yet:
+- Checks-Effects-Interactions (Avoiding state changes after external calls)
+- Proper Use of Require, Assert and Revert: All validations are done using modifiers.
 - Pull Over Push (Prioritize receiving contract calls over making contract calls)
-- Checks-Effects-Interactions (Avoiding state changes after external calls)
-- Proper use of .call and .delegateCall

 #Smart Contract Pitfalls and Attacks
-- Re-entrancy
+- Re-entrancy: Use openzeppelin ReentrancyGuard
 - Timestamp Dependence
 - Forcibly Sending Ether
 - Tx.Origin Authentication